platform-experience/serviceportal-widget-library/pe-incident-message/README.md

-## Incident Message
+# Incident Message

 ## Description

-This widget can be used to quickly craft an incident message or alert with configurable options.
+This widget can be used to quickly craft an incident or problem message with configuration.

 ## Screenshots
 ![](../images/pe-incident-message.png)

 ## Additional Information/Notes

-> None
+A sample problem record is created and displayed by default.
+To display another problem, set the problem number option.

 ---

 ## Installation
----

 Download and install update set **[pe-incident-message.u-update-set.xml](pe-incident-message.u-update-set.xml)** <br/><br/>
 After installation, the widget can be accessed via the `Service Portal > Widgets` section for use and customization.<br/>
 * SN Product Documentation - ['Load a customization from a single XML file'](https://docs.servicenow.com/search?q=Load+a+customization+from+a+single+XML+file)   (<i>Select appropriate instance version</i>)

 ---

 ## Configuration
----

 Widget Option Schema parameters:

-**"Title"** This is for changing the title in the panel header.<br/>
-**"Message Time"** This is for displaying the incident message time.<br/>
-**"Message Header"** This is for displaying the message header in the panel body.<br/>
-**"Message Body"** This is for displaying the message body in the panel body.<br/>
+**"Problem Number"** This is the problem number which is used to display problem data.
+If one is not provided, the default sample problem data will be displayed.<br/>

 ---

 ## Platform Dependencies

+### SN System Tables
+* problem
+* sys_ui_message

 ---
-> None
----

 ## Sample Data and Data Structures

+> See 'Configuration' above

 ---
-Sample data is provided as JSON objects in the Server Script.

----
 ## API Dependencies
----

 <i>Dependencies are included and configured as part of the provided Update Set.</i>
-> None
+* PE Incident Module
+* PE Incident Service

 ---

 ## CSS/SASS Variables
----

 _CSS/SASS variables are given default values that can be overridden with theming or portal-level CSS._

 `$pe-status-color-danger: #6b0022 !default;`<br/>